shreyasirc/AI-Entrepre-Neural/README.md

 # Future Enhancements:

-Here we have 2 different datasets and two different models to detect ASD and we have taken the weighted average of the individual probabilites to compute the final result.
+1. Here we have 2 different datasets and two different models to detect ASD and we have taken the weighted average of the individual probabilites to compute the final result.
 A better approach would be to train a models to detect ASD if a single dataset contains both images and Q-CHAT-10 data of toddlers.
+2. Enhancing face detection algorithms in case the images are hazy or noisy.
+3. In cases of multiple faces in the input image, using age detection algorithms to select the one face closest to that of a toddler.

 # Contributors: